 Even though a marker erected by the Historical Society of Rockland County records the achievements of Natalie Couch, I walked past the plaque a thousand times before I stopped long enough to comprehend the compelling story of Nyack’s pioneering feminist.

 The edifce that would one day house the Couch family was built in 1854 for A.J.
 Storms of the Storm’s Tub and Pail Factory.
 Mr. Storms had his house built at this location so that he could keep a watchful eye over his factory that stood on the ground that is today Memorial Park.

 In the mid-19th century South Broadway was a mixed-use neighborhood, where manufacturing and agricultural properties stood side-by-side with houses.
 As property values rose, factories moved further inland to make room for residential development.

 From 1875 until 1882 this building was the home of Edwin Stillwell, Captain of the Nyack-Tarrytown Ferry.
-The views from the third story most have provided a panoramic vista of the Hudson, well suited for a ships captain’s residence.
+The views from the third story most have provided a panoramic vista of the Hudson, well suited for a ship captain’s residence.

 As fascinating as the image of men and women in period dress in a homeopath’s waiting room under a pyramid shaped roof may be, the medical practice is not the Couch family’s greatest legacy.

 That distinction goes to the doctor’s daughter, Natalie.
 Natalie Couch graduated from Wellesley College in 1907 and was first in her class at Fordham Law School.
 When the issue of extending the right to vote to women first appeared on the ballot in Rockland County in 1915, the measure lost by 400 votes.
 The initiative passed two years later and in 1918 Miss Natalie Couch became the first woman to cast a legal vote in our county.

 It was just the beginning of an impressive resume of firsts.
 Natalie Couch was the first woman to:

 - Vote in an election in Rockland County